-Borrowings under the Credit Facility bear interest, subject to Main Street's election, on a per annum basis equal to (i) the applicable LIBOR rate (0.15%, as of June 30, 2014) plus 2.25% or (ii) the applicable base rate (Prime Rate, 3.25% as of June 30, 2014) plus 1.25%.
+Borrowings under the Credit Facility bear interest, subject to Main Street's election, on a per annum basis equal to (i) the applicable LIBOR rate (0.15% as of September 30, 2014) plus 2.00%, as long as Main Street maintains an investment grade rating (or 2.25% if Main Street does not maintain an investment grade rating) or (ii) the applicable base rate (Prime Rate of 3.25% as of September 30, 2014) plus 1.00%, as long as Main Street maintains an investment grade rating (or 1.25% if Main Street does not maintain an investment grade rating).
 Main Street pays unused commitment fees of 0.25% per annum on the unused lender commitments under the Credit Facility.
-The Credit Facility is secured by a first lien on the assets of MSCC and its subsidiaries, excluding the assets of the Funds.
+The Credit Facility is secured by a first lien on the assets of MSCC and its subsidiaries, excluding the equity ownership and assets of the Funds and the External Investment Manager.
 The Credit Facility contains certain affirmative and negative covenants, including but not limited to: (i) maintaining a minimum availability of at least 10% of the borrowing base, (ii) maintaining an interest coverage ratio of at least 2.0 to 1.0, (iii) maintaining an asset coverage ratio of at least 1.5 to 1.0, and (iv) maintaining a minimum tangible net worth.
-The Credit Facility is provided on a revolving basis through its final maturity date in September 2018, and contains two, one-year extension options which could extend the final maturity by up to two years, subject to certain conditions, including lender approval.
+The Credit Facility is provided on a revolving basis through its final maturity date in September 2019, and contains two, one-year extension options which could extend the final maturity by up to two years, subject to certain conditions, including lender approval.

-At June 30, 2014, Main Street had \$253.0 million in borrowings outstanding under the Credit Facility.
-Main Street recognized interest expense related to the Credit Facility, including unused commitment fees and amortization of deferred loan costs, of \$1.5 million and \$1.2 million, respectively, for the three months ended June 30, 2014 and 2013 and of \$3.3 million and \$2.4 million, respectively, for the six months ended June 30, 2014 and 2013.
-As of June 30, 2014, the interest rate on the Credit Facility was 2.4%, and Main Street was in compliance with all financial covenants of the Credit Facility.
+At September 30, 2014, Main Street had \$287.0 million in borrowings outstanding under the Credit Facility.
+Main Street recognized interest expense related to the Credit Facility, including unused commitment fees and amortization of deferred loan costs, of \$2.0 million and \$1.6 million, respectively, for the three months ended September 30, 2014 and 2013 and of \$5.3 million and \$4.1 million, respectively, for the nine months ended September 30, 2014, the interest rate on the Credit Facility was 2.4%, and Main Street was in compliance with all financial covenants of the Credit Facility.

-NOTE G - NOTES
+NOTE G-NOTES